MarcelMYSchmitt/terraform-play/readme.md

 # Introduction

 Some example scripts how to setup Infrastructe as Code by using terrafrom on Microsot Azure.
+There are different ways to realize the infrastructure creation.
+In the following example we will create a Service Principal and assign it on Subscription Level.
+You could also assign it on Resource Group level.
+It depends on how much automation you want to have.
+Here, we want to create everything automatically.
+We want to have a resource group for the terraform storage/state and also a resource group where we are going to create our custom resources.

 <br />